Scarygami/location-history-json-converter/README.md

 ### Usage
 ```
-location_history_json_converter.py input output [-h] [-f {kml,json,csv,csvfull,csvfullest,js,gpx,gpxtracks}]
+location_history_json_converter.py input output [-h] [-f {format, see below}]

 input                Input File (JSON)
 output               Output File (will be overwritten!)

 optional arguments:
   -h, --help                          Show this help message and exit
-  -f, --format {kml,json,csv,csvfull,csvfullest,js,gpx,gpxtracks}  Format of the output
+  -f, --format {format, see below}    Format of the output
   -v, --variable                      Variable name for js export
   -s, --startdate STARTDATE           The Start Date - format YYYY-MM-DD (0h00)
   -e, --enddate ENDDATE               The End Date - format YYYY-MM-DD (0h00)
   -c, --chronological                 Sort items in chronological order
+  --separator SEPARATOR               Separator to be used for CSV formats, defaults to comma
+  -i, --iterative                     Loads the JSON file iteratively, to be able to handle bigger files

 ```

 ### Available formats

 ##### kml (default)
 KML file with placemarks for each location in your Location History.
 Each placemark will have a location, a timestamp, and accuracy/speed/altitude as available.
 Data produced is valid KML 2.2.

 ##### csv
 Comma-separated text file with a timestamp field and a location field, suitable for upload to Fusion Tables.